Expressive therapies: Drama therapy

 Drama therapy refers to the combination of the two disciplines drama/theatre and psychotherapy.
 Drama Therapy, as a hybrid of both disciplines, uses theater techniques to treat individuals with mental health, cognitive, and developmental disorders.
 Through the art of play and pretend, patients gain perspective in therapy to their life experiences, which in the field is referred to as "aesthetic distance".

 Music therapy

 Music Therapy is the use of music, music-making, or other music-related interventions within a therapeutic relationship.
 Music therapy is a broad field with many areas and populations to specialize in.
 A holistic practice, music therapy can address emotional/psychological, cognitive, communication, motor, sensory, pain, social, behavioral, end of life, and even spiritual needs.
 This is due in part to music being processed in many areas of the brain.
 Music therapy helps patients "communicate, process difficult experiences, and improve motor or cognitive functioning" (Jenni Rook, MT-BC, LCPC, 2016).
 When used as psychotherapy, at its core, music therapy may use music as a symbolic representation and expression of the psychological world of the individual.

+Townsend's study in the "Journal of Child Psychology and Psychiatry and Allied Disciplines" has shown that 1 in 5 children who lost their parent are most likely to develop a psychiatric disorder.
+This finding underscored the significance of instructors to initiate writing on the subjects of "death" and "loss" in academic writing.
+One of the few ways to bring this into practice is through music-making or songwriting.

+Songwriting allows individual to process the trauma they experience in their life in three ways: By telling stories that have been passed down to them; by connecting their songs to cultural traditions; and by sharing their feelings with each other and their community.
+Songwriting is a way to organize a narrative.
+Through forming a coherent story, an unpleasant or chaotic situation can be made more approachable.